 Flowers In Bloom

 In springtime, flowers will be in full bloom.
-You’ll have tons of options to choose from when putting together your wedding bouquet and choosing the flowers you want to use to decorate your venue.
+You’ll have many flower options to choose from when putting together your wedding bouquets and choosing the flowers you want to use to decorate your venue.

 Peonies, pansies, azaleas, cherry blossoms, roses, tulips, and daffodils are all in season come spring.